cleesmith/keys2text_proxy/README.md

 ---

-[Keys2Text Chat](https://github.com/cleesmith/keys2text) is similar app but independent of novelcrafter.
+[Keys2Text Chat](https://github.com/cleesmith/keys2text) is a similar app but independent of novelcrafter.<br>
+It's a standalone app also intended to capture chat conversations as plain text (no Markdown, no HTML, no XML).

 ---